-Page Audited Combined Financial Statements of New Ventures Report of Independent Registered Public Accounting Firm F-2 Combined Balance Sheet as of December 31, 2017 F-3 Combined Statements of Income for the years ended December 31, 2017 and 2016 F-4 Combined Statements of Changes in Equity for the years ended December 31, 2017 and 2016 F-5 Combined Statements of Cash Flows for the years ended December 31, 2017 and 2016 F-6 Notes to Combined Financial Statements F-7 Financial Statement Schedules to Audited Combined Financial Statements of New Ventures Schedule II-Valuation and Qualifying Accounts F-32 Audited Balance Sheet of The Pennant Group, Inc. Report of Independent Registered Public Accounting Firm F-33 Balance Sheet as of January 24, 2019 F-34 Notes to the Financial Statement F-35
+Audited Combined Financial Statements of New Ventures Report of Independent Registered Public Accounting Firm F-2 Combined Balance Sheets as of December 31, 2018 and 2017 F-3 Combined Statements of Income for the years ended December 31, 2018, 2017 and 2016 F-4 Combined Statements of Changes in Equity for the years ended December 31, 2018, 2017 and 2016 F-5 Combined Statements of Cash Flows for the years ended December 31, 2018, 2017 and 2016 F-6 Notes to Combined Financial Statements F-7 Financial Statement Schedules to Audited Combined Financial Statements of New Ventures Schedule II-Valuation and Qualifying Accounts F-35 Audited Balance Sheet of The Pennant Group, Inc. Report of Independent Registered Public Accounting Firm F-36 Balance Sheet as of January 24, 2019 F-37 Notes to the Balance Sheet F-38 Unaudited Interim Condensed Combined Financial Statements of New Ventures Condensed Combined Balance Sheets as of June 30, 2019 and December 31, 2018 F-39 Condensed Combined Statements of Income for the six months ended June 30, 2019 and 2018 F-40 Condensed Combined Statements of Changes in Equity for the six months ended June 30, 2019 and 2018 F-41 Condensed Combined Statements of Cash Flows for the six months ended June 30, 2019 and 2018 F-42 Notes to Condensed Combined Financial Statements F-43 Unaudited Condensed Balance Sheets of The Pennant Group, Inc. Condensed Balance Sheets as of June 30, 2019 and January 24, 2019 F-67 Notes to the Condensed Balance Sheets F-68